loh-tar/cpd/README.md

     -o <cp-opt>              Add <cp-opt> to the called cp command.
 Disables -r/-m if given -p <user-prio>           Enqueue job with modified default priority.
 PRIO=6 minus <user-prio>
     -r                       Copy recursive.
-Ignored if -o is given
+Ignored if -o is given -i <idle-time>           Daemon stand by time in seconds, default=600, unlimited=-1 -s                       Run a simulation, copy nothing

 ### Commands are:

-    h, help [c]              Show less help or when c=l License, c=s Source of cpd H                        Show this help
+    h, help [c]              Show this help or when c=l License, c=s Source of cpd H                        Show more help
        newjob <arguments>    Enqueue a new job with arguments as shown above start                 Start the daemon and job processing X, exit                  Terminate the daemon and job processing